-In the previous article, we discussed the key differences between Western and Eastern Medicine.
-Western medicine takes a reductionist approach to the body, while Eastern Medicine takes a holistic approach.
+In the previous article, we discussed the key differences between Conventional and Holistic Medicine.
+Western medicine takes a physicalist approach to the body, while Holistic Medicine takes a whole-body approach.

 The Tao Te Ching is attributed to Laozi (also spelled as Lao-Tzu or Lao-Tze), the classical Chinese Philosopher, and describes the major doctrines of Taoism: Tao, Ziran, Wu-wei, the Three Jewels (ethics), and Cosmology.
 While there are various religious concepts in Taoism, this article will mainly focus on its philosophical aspects, as they are the most relevant to Traditional Chinese Medicine (TCM).

 Legend holds that Laozi left China for the west on a water buffalo.
 Perhaps he came to Miami?

 Tao: The aim of Taoism it to live in accordance with the Tao.
 Tao, meaning the Way, is the notion that the universe has a particular inherit orientation.
 This concept can be difficult for Westerners to comprehend, because Tao is neither physical nor non-physical, yet orientates and connects everything.